thegedge/personal-site/_posts/dev/2014-06-01-to-infinity-and-beyond.md

 title: To Infinity...And Beyond!
 category: dev
 tags: [c++, opengl, voxels]
+description: >-
+  How I implemented chunk loading for infinite terrain, and some performance improvements to the voxel data sent to the GPU.
 ---

 This weekly journal thing has been good for me.
 I've been fairly productive since starting this goal